Web of Things Interest Group Charter

 - experience and/or implementation reports for identified building blocks;

-- primer, best practice, or test case documents (including security) to support WoT developers when designing applications and/or Things.
+- primers/tutorials, best practice, implementation guidelines, or test case documents (including security) to support WoT developers when designing applications and/or Things.

 The IG will, during its lifetime, undertake different activities that may proceed in parallel.
 No specific timeline has been identified at this point, but the various activities are intended to be running for short periods of time (2-12 months), with the possibility of running a few iterations of them.

 For all deliverables, this Interest Group will seek horizontal review for accessibility, internationalization, performance, privacy, and security with the relevant Working and Interest Groups, and with the TAG.
-Invitation for review must be issued during each major standards-track document transition, including FPWD and CR, and should be issued when major changes occur in a specification.
+Invitation for review must be issued during each major standards-track document transition, including FPWD .
+The Interest Group is encouraged to engage collaboratively with the horizontal review groups throughout development of each document.
+The Interest Group is also encouraged to proactively notify the horizontal review groups when major changes occur in its technical reports following a review.